jmortonca/frost-maiden/veldan-orthaeoloth.md

 My body, it seems, has finally given out.
 Through all of this physical labour, I have not said a single word of complaint, not uttered a moan, or even protested against this treatment.
 The day has finally come where the past near month of strain has caused a weakness to reveal itself.

 I was hauling debris as usual, and overestimated my ability to lift.
 Don't get me wrong, I got the weight into the air, but two steps and my left knee decided it had had enough.
-Fortunately the rock didn't land on me as it fell, but the joint fully dislocated.
+Fortunately the rock didn't land on me as it fell, but the joint fully dislocated``

 We have healers of course, and they are more than competent, but regardless, I've been put on rest for the next two days.
 I pride myself that I did not cry out when the injury occured, yet I am certainly appreciative of a chance to... not lift things.